weimeilin79/gs-redpanda-k8s/mm2-1-replication/step2.md

 ### Start the Redpanda cluster
-There are several ways to set up Redpanda; in this guide, we'll focus on using the Docker images.
+There are several ways to set up Redpanda; in this lab, we'll focus on using the Docker images.
 You can quickly get Redpanda clusters up and running with Docker Compose or Kubernetes.

 Take a peek at the docker-compose-rp.yaml file to see the services you'll be deploying:
 ```